2018 Audi A3 Sedan

 Under the Hood

-The larger 2.0-liter mill generates 220 horsepower and 258 lb-ft. of torque, enabling the A3 to reach 60 mph from a stop in 5.8 seconds.
-Power is transferred to all four wheels via the same six-speed dual-clutch transmission that is linked to the smaller engine.
+The A3 comes with a 2.0-liter four-cylinder that generates 220 horsepower and 258 lb-ft. of torque, enabling a zero-to-60-mph time of 5.8 seconds.
+Power is transferred to all four wheels via a six-speed dual-clutch automatic transmission.

 Trim level breakdown